Swarovski Z6i Review

 So what did I make of this top end bit of kit?
-Well at a wallet busting RRP of around £2390-00 I was initially a little taken aback when sitting around the house over the Christmas holidays my sister took a spy through the lens and reported that according to her eye it was: "a bit fuzzy".
+Well at an RRP of around £2390-00, I was initially a little taken aback when sitting around the house over the Christmas holidays my sister took a spy through the lens and reported that according to her eye it was: "a bit fuzzy".
 Needless to say I didn't prompt her for further critique!

 Swarovski have for some time now been producing probably the finest lenses in the world, the clarity of which is truly superb.
 This is enhanced in this 2nd generation Z6i in part due to the High Definition (HD) element.
 This basically means that the lenses contain fluoride, an element which has been proven to insure even brighter images, excellent contrast and true to life colour.